 “For the Tasmanian cherry industry to perform so strongly during the pandemic is a great credit to the many years of hard work by our growers,” he says.

-“Tasmanian cherry growers continue to invest in the industry, employing more people, increasing production through new plantings, improved grading, sorting and packaging, and a long-term focus on providing the best cherries in the world.”
+“Tasmanian cherry growers continue to invest in the industry.
+They’re employing more people, increasing production through new plantings, improved grading and packaging.
+But most importantly, the long-term focus is on producing the best cherries in the world.”